-For this article, just for fun, I've put myself in a position where I'm supposed to send 2 cold email campaigns and bring more clients for lemlist.
+For this article, just for fun, I've challenged myself to send two cold email campaigns to reel in more clients for lemlist.

-Different audiences, but using humor for both... the whole 9 yards and we're going to do it together.
+The whole 9 yards and we're going to do it together!

-Plus, I've already shown you my templates on our blog, so hopefully you know I'm no bragger without results in this business.
+Plus, I've already shown you my templates on our blog, so you know I'm not just sweet talking.

 But let's imagine that in my research, I've discovered that they are struggling to convert people from their inbox.